ZhenyingZhu/StudyNotes/Azure.md

     - "before a client can access a protected resource, it must first obtain an authorization grant from the resource owner and then exchange the authorization grant for an access token.
 The access token represents the grant's scope, duration, and other attributes granted by the authorization grant.
 The client accesses the protected resource by presenting the access token to the resource server."
 From <https://datatracker.ietf.org/doc/html/rfc6750#section-1.1>
 - [OAuth 2.0 Authorization Framework](https://datatracker.ietf.org/doc/html/rfc6749)
   - access token: a string denoting a specific scope, lifetime, and other access attributes.
-  - Roles: resource owner, resource server, client, authZ server
+  - Roles: resource owner, resource server, client, authZ server (can be the same or different entity of resource server)
+  - protocol flow: 1. client request authZ from the owner (preferable through authZ server), 2. client authZ grant from authZ server and get a token, 3. client use the token to get resource from resource server

 <https://learn.microsoft.com/en-us/entra/identity-platform/v2-overview>